UNIVERSE-HPC/course-material/software_project_management/collaboration/issues.md

 :::challenge{id=first-mention title="Our First Mention/Reference!"}

 Add a mention to one of your team members using the `@` notation in a comment within an issue or a pull request in your repository - e.g. to ask them a question or a clarification on something or to do some additional work.

 Alternatively, add another issue to your repository and reference the issue you created in the previous exercise using the `#` notation.

 :::

-## Key Points:
+## Key Points

 - We should use GitHub's **Issues** to keep track of software problems and other requests for change - even if we are the only developer and user.
 - GitHub’s **Mentions** play an important part in communicating between collaborators and is used as a way of alerting team members of activities and referencing one issue/pull requests/comment/commit from another.
 - Without a good project and issue management framework, it can be hard to keep track of what’s done, or what needs doing, and particularly difficult to convey that to others in the team or sharing the responsibilities.